idemeum/idemeum-docs-vue.github.io/remote-access/windows-active-domain-configuration.md

 ```

 ### Enable Active Directory Certificate Authority
-In order to enable the Certificate Authority you need to run the following powershell script
+In order to enable the Certificate Authority you need to run the following powershell script:

 ``` powershell
 $ErrorActionPreference = "Stop"